Why Visibility Beats Technical Skills for Security Career Growth

 These two questions create four boxes that will change how you prioritise your work:

-Every task you touch lands in one of these boxes.
-Here’s what belongs in each and what to actually do about it.
+Every task we touch lands in one of these boxes.
+Here’s what belongs in each and what to actually do about it:

 Career Makers (High Value + Visible)